 Glenda Bailey (Editor-in-chief of Harper’s Bazaar)

 Our next leading lady of fashion has a reputation for being unique and groundbreaking in her knowledge of fashion and her approach as editor-in-chief of Harper’s Bazaar.
-The notable Glenda Bailey, who also served as the editor of Marie Claire’s U.S. edition in 1996, after serving as the founding editor for eight years for the British Marie Claire in 1988.
-She brought the magazine to such heights as to be awarded the status of Adweek’s Top 10 Hottest Magazines four years in a row.
+The notable Glenda Bailey also served as the editor of Marie Claire’s U.S. edition in 1996, after serving as the founding editor for eight years for the British Marie Claire in 1988.
+She brought the magazine to such heights that she was awarded the status of Adweek’s Top 10 Hottest Magazines four years in a row.
 Along with three Magazine Editor of the Year Awards, five-time winner of Magazine of the Year, and Amnesty International Awards winner twice, Bailey earned a fashion design degree from Kingston University in England.
-Awards of this magnitude are indicative of the formidable influence that this leading lady of fashion exhibits.
+Awards of this magnitude indicate the formidable influence that this leading lady of fashion exhibits.

 Roberta Myers (Editor-in-chief of American Elle)

-With tons of experience under her belt and working at some of the best publications like Rolling Stones, Seventeen, InStyle, and Mirabella, Roberta Myers became the editor-in-chief of Elle in 2000.
-Since then, she has managed to bring Elle on the fashion map and earn the status as one of the famous and leading destinations for fashion, culture, and the arts.
+With extensive experience working at some of the best publications, such as Rolling Stones, Seventeen, InStyle, and Mirabella, Roberta Myers became the editor-in-chief of Elle in 2000.
+Since then, she has managed to put Elle on the fashion map and earn the status of one of the famous and leading destinations for fashion, culture, and the arts.

 Cindi Leive (Editor-in-chief of Glamour)

-Cindi Leive has held this post since 2001 and has been the driving force behind the magazine’s rise to the top.
-Since she was a kid, she knew she wanted to run a magazine, and she worked relentlessly towards that dream.
-Her unique, honest, and unique coverage is what makes Glamour a stand-out on the stands as compared to other magazines and every woman’s first choice.
+Cindi Leive has held this post since 2001 and has driven the magazine’s rise to the top.
+Since she was a kid, she knew she wanted to run a magazine and worked relentlessly towards that dream.
+Her unique, honest, and exceptional coverage makes Glamour stand out on the stands compared to other magazines and is every woman’s first choice.

 Anne Fulenwider (Editor-in-chief of Marie Claire)

 An English Literature major from Harvard, Fulenwider began her career with an internship sewing magazine and worked her way up the ladder.
 After ten years as senior articles editor at Vanity Fair, two years as executive director at Marie Claire, and editor at Brides, she found herself back at Marie Claire as editor-in-chief.
-Under her, the magazine has continued with its woman-centric and empowerment-related theme and has only expanded its horizons since.
+Under her, the magazine has continued with woman-centric and empowerment-related themes and expanded its horizons.

 Linda Wells (Editor-in-Chief of Allure)

-Another leading lady of fashion magazines is Linda Wells, Editor-in-Chief of Allure.
-At the same time, most fashion magazines highlight trend-setting runway designs and beauty tips, this powerhouse editor from Greenwich deals with the hard-hitting issues that women face in this day and time.
-“We were the first women’s magazine ever to write about the dangers of breast implants,” Wells states.
+Another leading lady in fashion magazines is Linda Wells, Editor-in-Chief of Allure.
+At the same time, most fashion magazines highlight trend-setting runway designs and beauty tips, and his powerhouse editor from Greenwich deals with the hard-hitting issues that women face in this day and age: “We were the first women’s magazine ever to write about the dangers of breast implants,” Wells states.
 “We did the first story on models who were addicted to heroin.”
 This revolutionary approach for a women’s fashion magazine has skyrocketed Allure’s circulation to award-winning status from the advertising and publishing community.
-With an impressive career legacy which includes (to name a few) editorial assistant at Vogue, beauty editor for The New York Times Magazine, guest appearances on Oprah, and “Entertainment Tonight” – her leading-lady status is not at all surprising.
+With an impressive career legacy, which includes (to name a few) editorial assistant at Vogue, beauty editor for The New York Times Magazine, guest appearances on Oprah and “Entertainment Tonight” – her leading-lady status is not at all surprising.

-One of our leading ladies of fashion is Fern Mallis, Senior VP of New York’s IMG Fashion, one of the main fashion event planners.
-She has earned this position due to her reputation by serving as Executive Director in 1993 on the Council of Fashion Designers of America and as the organizational genius behind the first “Fashion Week,” known as 7th on Sixth.
+One of our leading fashion ladies is Fern Mallis, Senior VP of New York’s IMG Fashion and one of the main event planners.
+She held this position due to her reputation for serving as Executive Director in 1993 on the Council of Fashion Designers of America and as the organizational genius behind the first “Fashion Week” on Sixth.

 READ MORE :

-With her ability to coordinate eighty temperamental top designers with her pleasant and calm personality along with her ability to handle the paparazzi, such multi-million dollar events such as the Mercedes-Benz Fashion Week in New York is in the capable hands of this high-powered fashion trendsetter.
-Fashion Week in New York is a defining event in the fashion world, making this multi-million dollar extravaganza a feather in the cap of our phenomenal leading lady Fern Mallis.
+With her ability to coordinate eighty temperamental top designers, her pleasant and calm personality, and her ability to handle the paparazzi, this high-powered fashion trendsetter is capable of handling multi-million dollar events such as the Mercedes-Benz Fashion Week in New York Fashion Week in New York is a defining event in the fashion world, making this multi-million dollar extravaganza a feather in the cap of our phenomenal leading lady, Fern Mallis.

 Diane von Furstenberg (DVF), (President of the Council of Fashion Designers of America)

-Diane von Furstenberg (DVF), named President of the Council of Fashion Designers of America (CFDA) in 2006 and a well-known fashion designer.
-DVF began her legacy in 1970 with a thirty thousand dollar investment, and by 1973 was known for her revolutionary design of the “wrap dress,” which is on display in the Costume Institute section of the Metropolitan Museum of Art.
+Diane von Furstenberg (DVF) was named President of the Council of Fashion Designers of America (CFDA) in 2006 and is a well-known fashion designer.
+DVF began her legacy in 1970 with a thirty thousand dollar investment.
+By 1973, she was known for her revolutionary design of the “wrap dress,” displayed in the Costume Institute section of the Metropolitan Museum of Art.
 After several decades of successful businesses, including a cosmetic line, publishing house, design and marketing studio, and home-shopping venture – DVF has created a line of women’s high-end apparel and was also The International Center in New York’s Award of Excellence recipient.
-With such a long and distinguished career, DVF is truly a leading lady in the fashion industry.
+DVF is a leading fashion industry lady with a long and distinguished career.

-Feared and revered: As the New York Times‘ straight-talking, hard-hitting fashion critic, her reviews are the most respected and the most feared.
+Feared and revered: As the New York Times’ straight-talking, hard-hitting fashion critic, her reviews are the most respected and torn.
 Armani famously banned Horyn from his show for a few seasons after writing something he didn’t like.

 Natalie Massenet revolutionized the world of online shopping.
 The first site to bring luxury and a finely curated selection of high fashion to the world of e-mail, Net-A-Porter is still the leader and trendsetter in the ever-expanding world of online shopping.